bohdan22/construction_scraper/README.md

 Command for run spider:
 - scrapy crawl construction_spider

-If you want to connect your mongo database, configure settings.py file with your mongo database settings
+If you want to connect your mongo database, configure settings.py file with your mongo database settings!!!